-If you're moonlighting as a real estate investor, it's pretty much guaranteed that you'll have to battle some ongoing distractions and interruptions in your home environment.
+If you’re working from home as a real estate investor, it’s pretty much guaranteed that you’ll have to battle some ongoing distractions and interruptions in your home environment.

-After surviving in this environment for years on end, I've learned a few little tricks that have helped me get past these obstacles to productivity.
-With any luck, these ideas may be just as helpful for you as they were for me.
+After surviving in this environment for years on end, I’ve learned a few little tricks that have helped me get past these obstacles to productivity.
+With any luck, these ideas might be helpful for you too.

 1. Establish And Communicate Your Work Schedule

-Let everyone know that you are planning to work from Time A until Time B, and that you will be unresponsive during those hours.
-By simply communicating to your co-habitants exactly what they can expect from you during certain times of each day, you can avoid any confusion about why you seem so “distant” during those hours.
+Let everyone know that you are planning to work from Time A until Time B and you will be unresponsive during those hours.
+By simply communicating to your co-habitants exactly what they can expect from you during certain times of each day, you can avoid any confusion about why you seem so distant during those hours.

 If people understand that you’re actually trying to accomplish something, you’ll have a much higher likelihood of finding peace during the times when you need it.